JackWellborn/Find-and-Paste-URL-from-Browser/README.md

 2. Numbers (e.g. 1,-1) will paste the URL of a tab near the current tab in the frontmost window (e.g. "-1" for one tab left of current tab and "1" one tab right of current tab.)

 #### I need the URL from some tab that I am pretty sure is still open.
 I also can't tell you how many times I was writing something only to find that I wanted to link to some URL that I know I was looking at this morning.
 Maybe it was yesterday?
 Whatever.
 You get the idea.
-The following syntax searches all tabs from all windows that based on the input provided.
+The following syntax searches all tabs from all windows based on the input provided.
 You can choose which URL to paste when multiple tabs match.
 A single match will immediately pasted, kind of like you knew where it was all along.

 1. Numbers preceded by "=" will present URLs from tabs by index in all windows (e.g. "=1"  for first tabs and "=-1" for last tabs.)
 2. Text will present URLs from tabs with titles containing that text.